slatedocs/slate/source/index.html.md

 ### listing_favorited

 This event is triggered once the user clicks on favorites to view the properties and/or locations previously pinned, or favorited.

+### listing_unfavorited

+This evente is triggerend once the user unfavorites or unpins a favorited listing/property.

 ## Search events